HackerBurscht/PROG22/README.md

 which I put in.

-With this project I tried to reorganize my data and my tedious process into a more user-friendly experience, advance my programming skills and get to try the craft of developing web apps.
+With this project I tried to reorganize my data and my tedious process into a more user-friendly experience, advance my programming skills and hopefully create a piece of code, which can take work away from me personally.

 Problembeschreibung/Motivation
  - Warum dieses Projekt